trinsic-id/issuer-reference-app/README.md

 ### Running the application
 After defining the credential, you are ready to run the application.

-- Run with npm
+1. Run with npm
 `npm start`

-- On the web app, fill in the details and click issue credential
+2. On the web app, fill in the details and click issue credential

     <img src="assets/credentialview.png"
         alt="Organizations"
         style="padding-top: 20px; padding-bottom: 20px"
         height="480"/>

-- If you're using the Streetcred Wallet, make sure your agent is configured to the Sovrin Staging network (upper-left on the home tab)
+3. Make sure your agent is configured to the Sovrin Staging network (upper-left on the home tab)

-- Scan the QR with your mobile wallet
+4. Scan the QR with your mobile wallet

     <img src="assets/qrcodeview.png"
         alt="Organizations"